 - Faked death

 12. Insurance organizations earn over $1 trillion in premiums every year.

 The whole insurance industry, consisting of over 7,000 organizations, gains a handsome profit of more than $1 trillion annually.
 Taking into account the vast amounts of cash circulating through the sector, it’s no wonder why the national rate of insurance fraud is continually increasing.
 It’s the second-favorite target of fraudsters, immediately after banking.

-13. The size of the international insurance scam detection market may rise to $7.9 million by 2024.
+13. The size of the international insurance scam detection market may rise to $7.9 billion by 2024.